tapzx2/digital-garden/content/How to Get Men's Pants for Dancing.md

 ## Fabric
 Of course I want wool.
 Wool was is financially practical.
 And my pant maker doesn't offer it.
 He recommended a light synthetic that doesn't wrinkle easily and I've had no complaints.
 ## Length
 This depends on your overall style choice.
-This video shows some LA legends and their varying pant lengths. [[@Jeremy Otth]] floods a ton. [[@David Frutos]] doesn't flood any. [[@Stephen Sayer]]'s pants are in between where the socks show well when moving, but not really when just standing.
+This video shows some LA legends and their varying pant lengths. @Jeremy Otth floods a ton. @David Frutos doesn't flood any. @Stephen Sayer's pants are in between where the socks show well when moving, but not really when just standing.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/3LHjHTe6ydk?si=SOFa3aGqcsDXvOwV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I went with the flood while in motion look.
 I need my pants to work outside of swing dancing but I wanted the pop of color since I usually am in darks because of travel.